Maryville Department of Public Safety Blotter

 You can view the full report in the .pdf below.

-A few clouds with an isolated thunderstorm possible after midnight.
-Low 68F.
-Winds ESE at 5 to 10 mph.
-Chance of rain 30%..
+Partly cloudy this morning with thunderstorms becoming likely this afternoon.
+Potential for heavy rainfall.
+High 84F.
+Winds SE at 5 to 10 mph.
+Chance of rain 80%..

-A few clouds with an isolated thunderstorm possible after midnight.
+Thunderstorms likely this evening.
+Then a chance of scattered thunderstorms overnight.
+Potential for heavy rainfall.
 Low 68F.
-Winds ESE at 5 to 10 mph.
-Chance of rain 30%.
+Winds light and variable.
+Chance of rain 80%.

 {{description}}